-Deutsche Bank, Germany's biggest lender, said Tuesday it planned to slash 1,900 jobs, mainly outside Germany, as part of a 3.0-billion-euro ($3.7-billion) cost-cutting programme.
+Deutsche Bank, Germany's biggest lender, said on Tuesday that it would slash 1,900 jobs, mainly outside Germany, as the eurozone crisis cut second quarter profits nearly in half.

-In view of the current difficult environment, where the long-running debt crisis cut Deutsche Bank's profit nearly in half in the second quarter, the group said it would "reduce headcount predominantly outside of Germany by approximately 1,900 positions."
+In view of the current difficult environment, Deutsche Bank said it would "reduce headcount predominantly outside of Germany by approximately 1,900 positions."

-Of those, 1,500 would be axed in the bank's corporate banking and securities division, it said in a statement.
+Of those, 1,500 would be axed in its corporate banking and securities division, the group said in a statement.

 The news sent Deutsche Bank shares soaring on the Frankfurt stock exchange, where they were showing a gain of 2.39 percent at 25.44 euros in a slightly firmer market.